Frequently asked questions about MAM and app protection

 Is there a secure way to open web links from managed apps?

 Yes!
-The IT administrator can deploy and set app protection policy for the Intune Managed Browser app, a web browser developed by Microsoft Intune that can be managed easily with Intune.
-The IT administrator can require all web links in Intune-managed apps to be opened using the Managed Browser app.
+The IT administrator can deploy and set app protection policy for the Microsoft Edge app.
+The IT administrator can require all web links in Intune-managed apps to be opened using the Microsoft Edge app.

 App experience on Android